The Memo: Team Biden seeks to seize back the limelight with 2024 argument

 Democrats are avidly hoping that such a push begins to make a difference.
 They are disconcerted not just by Biden’s distinctly lukewarm approval ratings but by polls on a hypothetical 2024 match-up with Trump that show the race to be nerve-janglingly tight.

-An Economist/YouGov poll released this week put Trump ahead by one point, 44 percent to 43 percent, while a Morning Consult poll, also released this week, gave the one-point edge to Biden.
+An Economist/YouGov poll released this week put Trump ahead by 1 point, 44 percent to 43 percent, while a Morning Consult poll, also released this week, gave the 1-point edge to Biden.

 The de facto dead-heat comes despite the despite the former president being twice impeached, four times indicted and facing a total of 91 criminal charges.